Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Senin, 23 September 2024 00.23.54 UTC
+- WIB: Senin, 23 September 2024 01.29.58 UTC
-- WITA: Senin, 23 September 2024 01.23.54 UTC
+- WITA: Senin, 23 September 2024 02.29.58 UTC
-- WIT: Senin, 23 September 2024 02.23.54 UTC
+- WIT: Senin, 23 September 2024 03.29.58 UTC

 Kutipan Inspiratif:
-"Only a true best friend can protect you from your immortal enemies."
+"I am not bound to win, but i am bound to be true.
+I am not bound to succeed, but i am bound to live up to what light i have."

-Kategori: friendship
+Kategori: success